 The broader science synthesis — the SMART report, led by Dr Friedrich Bohn of the Earth Resilience Institute — backed this up.
 Among its key recommendations: a ban on new fossil fuel infrastructure, accelerated electrification, and deep, legally binding cuts to methane emissions in the energy sector.
 Not a pledge.
 An obligation.

-E3G’s post-conference assessment listed “legally binding methane reductions” as one of the systemic recommendations that emerged from the academic pre-conference.
+E3G’s post-conference assessment listed “legally binding methane reductions” among the systemic recommendations that emerged from the academic pre-conference.
 That language didn’t get there by accident.
+This gives the Santa Marta methane recommendations broader significance: they are not only technical proposals for methane management, but a science-backed first step for the TAFF Roadmap itself.

 Methane in the Coverage

 The EU Methane Regulation, coming into effect, will publish a Methane Transparency Database later this year, ranking the methane intensity of all energy imports globally.
-That’s real regulatory architecture to build on.
+That’s real regulatory architecture we can build on.

 The Santa Marta Fossil Methane Circle